 Model simulation

-The Escalator Boxcar Train (EBT) software package (https://staff.fnwi.uva.nl/a.m.deroos/ EBT/Software/ index.html) (De Roos, 1988) was used to simulate the individual-based population model.
+The Escalator Boxcar Train (EBT) software package (https://staff.fnwi.uva.nl/a.m.deroos/ EBT/Software) (De Roos, 1988) was used to simulate the individual-based population model.
 This package contains numerical integration routines to compute the dynamics of the individual-state variables (Table S1) of all individuals in the population, together with the Ordinary Differential Equation (ODE) that describes prey dynamics (Table S2).
 Model implementation files for use with EBT-software are available online (link to repository).
 The movement of each individual between different geographical areas was simulated by calculating, for each area s other than the individual’s current area r (r ≠ s), the future time of moving to area s as a random draw from an exponential distribution with rate qr,s .
 The individual was assigned to move to the area with the earliest future time of moving.

 We simulated the onset of MFAS use on a previously undisturbed population residing at its stationary state, distinguishing between the three different behavioral response to MFAS.
 Because prey productivity rates were adjusted to match observed low beaked whale population abundances, there were considerable effects of demographic stochasticity.
 Therefore, we ran 100 replicate simulations for each behavioral response scenario and present mean (+/- sd) of population density.
 We inferred the rate of population decline from the dynamics of total population abundance.
 For the cessation of feeding scenario, we studied how fast the population would recover once use of MFAS stopped.
 In addition, we studied the effect of varying 1) the prey attack rate parameter in high-quality areas (ϕRhigh) and 2) the transition rate matrix Q. For each of combination of these, we readjusted the parameter describing maximum prey density (Rmax) to ensure a population abundance of around 100 Zc individuals, or 60 Md individuals.
 The sensitivity to the transition rate matrix Q was explored by applying a 10-fold decrease to all rates that described transitions from on-range areas to off-range areas.
 We furthermore studied the effect the pattern of MFAS use and the mean disturbance duration on population abundance.
 In addition to the effect on population abundance, disturbance effects on female life history are presented.